Introduction to a Healthy Lifestyle

 No matter what your age, exercise can provide enormous benefits for your health, and its importance increases once you are over 50.
 Regardless of whether you are healthy or dealing with an illness, there are many ways to become more active.

-Amongst its many benefits for older men, regular exercise can: –
+Amongst it’s many benefits for mature people, regular exercise can: –

 People who are inactive frequently experience numerous signs of accelerated ageing, including: a decrease in bone mass and density, poor cardiovascular tone, and increased incidence of heart disease, cancer and diabetes.